 Please consult an expert in your city or nearby.
 Please contact a senior doctor who specializes in dementia.
 You may be able to locate a specialist in a major hospital that has a neurology, psychiatry, or geriatric department.
-You can also consult a chapter of ARDSI ( Alzheimer’s and Related Disorders Society of India) for advice or names of doctors.
+YYou can also consult a dementia organization in your city for advice or names of doctors.
 Some dementia-specific resources are also listed on this site.
 You can also see our resources pages at: Caregiving resources in India and City-wise/ region-wise dementia care information.
 (Information of such services keeps changing, so please confirm the reliability and suitability yourself.
 If you note any errors in the provided information, please let us know.)

 Of course.
 You can use your browser’s print option.
-Also. there is a “print” icon on the right sidebar which you can use to print the pages.
+Also, there is a “print” icon along with the sharing buttons at the bottom of each page.

-You can share the link of any page of our site Dementia Care Notes and its Hindi version, Dementia Hindi, by using the “share” buttons on the right sidebar, and at the bottom of every page/ post.
+You can share the link of any page of our site Dementia Care Notes and its Hindi version, Dementia Hindi, by using the “share” buttons at the bottom of every page/ post.

 Note that all material on this site, unless otherwise mentioned, is the copyright of Swapna Kishore, the person who has created and is maintaining all content on the site.
 You can post small excerpts of our pages and other content on your own sites/ blogs, but you should include a working link back to the full article on this website and acknowledge “Swapna Kishore” as the author.
 The excerpt size must remain within the accepted norms of “fair use” as understood in terms of copyright violations.
 (This would typically be a paragraph, but contact me if you are unsure).
 Please note that you may not duplicate a full page or a significant part of a page on any media without explicit permission from me.

 You may not use material on this website for any commercial purpose.
-For uses such as creating derivative works (by altering, transforming, or building upon the material on this website), please contact us for licensing information and other such things.
+For uses such as creating derivative works (by altering, transforming, translating, or building upon the material on this website), please contact us for licensing information and other such things.